faraz3336/Project-1/README.md

 2. Install required libraries (e.g., TensorFlow, Keras, etc.).
 3. Run the **Jupyter Notebook** or **Google Colab** notebook to train the model.
 4. Optionally, use the **Streamlit** app for real-time disease classification.

----

-This version of the README is clear, professional, and structured, making it easy for others to understand and use your project.